Data Stewardship

 A. University Data

 University data are any data required to conduct the operations of the university.
 University data are divided into two main categories: protected data and public use data.
-Protected data include two sub categories: highly sensitive and restricted.
+Protected data include two subcategories: highly sensitive and restricted.

-ii.
-Protected Data – Restricted: Data that by their very nature or regulation, are private or confidential and must not to be disclosed except to a previously defined set of authorized users.
+- Protected Data – Restricted: Data that by their very nature or regulation, are private or confidential and must not be disclosed except to a previously defined set of authorized users.
 Some examples are: data defined as confidential by the Family Educational Rights and Privacy Act (FERPA), employee performance evaluations, confidential donor information, some research data, minutes from confidential meetings, accusations of misconduct, or any other information that has been identified by the University, its contractors or funding agencies, or Federal or State regulations, as private or confidential and not to be disclosed.

-iii.
-Public Use Data: Data intended for general public use.
+- Public Use Data: Data intended for general public use.
 An example is the university’s on-line directory.

 B. Key Personnel Responsible for the Protection of University Data (See Appendix B)